Can You Sue An Insurance Company Over A Property Damage Claim?

 You want the sympathy of your peers.
 Emphasize the fact that you have always paid your premiums on time, for example, and that the failure to receive this claim payout has hurt your family.

-Keep Detailed Timelines
+Tip #6: Keep Detailed Timelines

 An insurance claim battle may come down to ‘he said, she said’.
-To avoid this factor, we recommend keeping a detailed timeline of all communication with your insurance company, including any phone calls, emails, written letters.
+To avoid this factor, we recommend keeping a detailed timeline of all communication with your insurance company, including any phone calls, emails, and written letters.

 Keep notes during every phone call with your insurance company.
 Or, record every phone call.
 For legal reasons, you should check your state laws to determine if you need to notify the other party before recording a phone call.